lyderichti59/lyderichti59/README.md

 💻 I'm a French IT Engineer, skilled and available for Software Engineering audits, recommendations and developments.
 Check my Linkedin too for more details.

-📖 I also hold a (admettedly inactive) [technical blog](https://lyderic.origenial.fr) hosted on [Origénial](https://www.origenial.fr) and like to contribute to Open Source projects.
+📖 I also hold a (admittedly inactive) [technical blog](https://lyderic.origenial.fr) hosted on [Origénial](https://www.origenial.fr) and like to contribute to Open Source projects.

 🚀 If you're a ScaleUp tech company looking to 10x the outcome of your Tech Team and optimise your stack, reach out !